-The high-level design of the new clubhouse started in early 2019 and the goal of begin carbon neutral was embraced as part of that process.
+The high-level design of the new clubhouse started in early 2019 and the goal of being carbon-neutral was embraced as part of that process.
 The study using funding from the Rural Community Energy Fund was carried out in the summer of 2019.
 The old ground was finally sold just before Christmas 2019.
-Detailed design started in January 2020 which initially included shower heat recovery, solar/battery and GSHP.
-The planning application included solar on the roof, however a value analysis process highlighted that the only technology which had a payback was GSHP and due to pitch constraints, a vertical borehole solution was decided in favour of the cheaper horizontal loop which required an area the size of one pitch and not drained, therefore not available for winter sports use.
+Detailed design started in January 2020 which initially included shower heat recovery, solar/battery and a ground source heat pump (GSHP).
+The planning application included solar on the roof, however, a value analysis process highlighted that the only technology which had a payback was GSHP and due to pitch constraints, a vertical borehole solution was decided in favour of the cheaper horizontal loop which required an area the size of one pitch and not drained, therefore not available for winter sports use.

-Technically a sports facility with 8+ changing rooms has some challenges on the hot water supply.
-Instant supply of hot water to reduce wastage, temperature control of 60C in pipework to ensure Legionella control.
+Technically a sports facility with 8+ changing rooms has some challenges with the hot water supply.
+Instant supply of hot water to reduce wastage, temperature control of 60C in the pipework to ensure Legionella control.
 On-off push button showers to reduce water wastage.
-Sufficient hot water in storage plus the make up rate of the GSHP to satisfy 36 showers.
+Sufficient hot water in storage plus the make-up rate of the GSHP to satisfy 36 showers.

 The design also had an air conditioning unit for the gym for cooling, this was removed and replaced with a novel approach using the ground loop exit from the heat pump as the cooling source.

 In summary, the objective was clear, the funding was very tight and what was installed was robust technology which made operational sense.
 So far, it's a great success and from 2021 to 2030 it will progress from 26% carbon to zero carbon for the whole complex's energy needs.